 There are a number of benefits of being able to visualize these projects in the same way we experience the world.
-But we stand on the cusp of what is possible with 3D architectural rendering technology and what it will mean to the industry as a whole.
+But we stand on the cusp of what is possible with 3D architectural rendering technology.
+What it will mean to the industry as a whole?

 Benefits of 3D Architectural Rendering

 Three-dimensional renders of projects bring a highly professional polish to designs, creating an evolution in how designers and customers experience projects that are still being conceptualized.

 With 3D renders, your potential client base opens up to bigger and better clients who are looking for high-quality work but may not have the vision to translate CAD drawings to real life objects.

 Renders also level the playing field for design competitions.
 While there are many components to a winning entry, a 3D render of your architectural project combined with elements like photo-realistic renders and fly-by animations can help firmly ground the concept for your entry.
 The more quickly your concept is grasped, the more likely it is to be met with approval in a competition.

 The above benefits are great, client facing advantages that 3D architectural rendering can give your firm.
 But they can also help to up your game when it comes to internal processes as well.